ray-project/llm-numbers/README.md

 When I was at Google, there was a document put together by Jeff Dean, the legendary engineer, called [Numbers every Engineer should know](http://brenocon.com/dean_perf.html).
 It’s really useful to have a similar set of numbers for LLM developers to know that are useful for back-of-the envelope calculations.
 Here we share particular numbers we at Anyscale use, why the number is important and how to use it to your advantage.

+### Notes on the Github version

+Last updates: 2023-05-17

+If you feel there's an issue with the accuracy of the numbers, please file an issue.
+Think there are more numbers that should be in this doc?
+Let us know or file a PR.

+We are thinking the next thing we should add here is some stats on tokens per second of different models.

 ### Prompts